Building Qt 6.2 for Raspberry Pi on Raspberry Pi OS

 Building Qt submodules

-Building submodules in quite straightforward, you download the source for the submodule you require, extract the archive, configure sources, build the sources and install the result.
-The only thing you need to keep in mind is to build them in the correct order to satisfy dependencies.
+The only thing you need to keep in mind is to build them in the correct order to satisfy various dependencies.
 The following (incomplete at this time) table describes the required dependency submodules and any development packages that are needed and also the build time on various systems.

 |qtimageformats||libmng-dev libjasper-dev||Support for loading various extra image formats|